JunhuiShen/IPC_project/2D_IPC/README.md

     ./build/simulation --example 1 --write_substeps

-From the repository root, the default output folder is:

-    2D_IPC/frames_2d/
+The output directory is relative to the current working directory.
+When the simulator is launched from `2D_IPC/`, the default location is `2D_IPC/frames_2d/`.

 ## Console Output